-- 2.11 The differences in figures between the SHMA and the EEFM scenarios is most acute in South Cambridgeshire, where it is anticipated that in a high migration scenario an additional 2,500 homes should be planned for in order to meet the demand for new dwellings in the area. - 2.12 Therefore, the plan for South Cambridgeshire, as presently drafted does not meet the full and objectively assessed needs for housing.
+2.8 The differences in figures between the SHMA and the EEFM scenarios is most acute in South Cambridgeshire, where it is anticipated that in a high migration scenario an additional 2,500 homes should be planned for in order to meet the demand for new dwellings in the area.
+Therefore, we do not believe that the plan for South Cambridgeshire, as presently drafted meets the full and objectively assessed needs for housing.